deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 with vegetation.
 Lower values that approach zero are typically associated with soil (due to the gradually increasing reflectance spectrum from the red to the NIR).
 As such, NDVI can be thresholded to classify pixels as either vegetation or soil.

+Various thesholds were tested (see additional tests folder)

 After classifying the imagery from each date, the rate of change between sequential images can be calculated.
 Specifically, the rate of change from "green vegetation" to "bare soil" between time sequential images was calculated using the following expression: